TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 "So now you're trying to bring the same ideas to embedded?" she asked.

 "Not just trying.
 I think I finally have an alpha implementation."
 Alex tapped the notebook tucked under his arm.
 "A lock-free, allocation-free implementation of persistent arrays using the C++ `std::array` template class.
-Zero heap usage, and no exceptions.
-Modification through copy-on-write.
+Zero heap usage, and no exceptions, and non-destructive modification.
 And the whole thing compiles down to less than 4 KB of object code."

 Elena's eyebrows shot up.
-"Full blown Clojure persistent data structures on a microcontroller.
-That's...impossible."
+"Full blown Clojure persistent data structures on a microcontroller?
+That's..."
+She paused, searching for the right word.
+"Impossible.
+You'd need structural sharing, path copying, hash array mapped tries.
+Even with modern MCUs, the memory constraints alone would ..."

-"No, no. Not full blown Clojure persistent data structures yet.
-I just implemented a placeholder implementation using copy-on-write as a pragmatic starting point.
-But with this, and a few Clojure core functions implemented in C++, I can demonstrate the value of the approach.
-Also, I discovered that if you're willing to sacrifice some of Clojure's generality and embrace C++ compile-time capabilities, you can make the compiler do some heavy lifting."
+"No, no," Alex interrupted with a small smile.
+"Not full-blown Clojure persistent data structures yet.
+I'm pragmatic enough to know when to crawl before walking.
+I've implemented a placeholder using copy-on-write as a starting point."

+"Copy-on-write," Elena repeated, crossing her arms.
+"That's hardly revolutionary.
+Every CS undergrad learns that."

+"True," Alex said, "but I've combined it with some tricks.
+The secret is letting the C++ compiler's static analysis do some heavy lifting.
+Templates and compile-time resolution handle some of the bookkeeping.
+Get the abstractions right, and the memory management almost disappears."
+"And not only that," Alex continued, "but C++ implementations of some of the Clojure core functions to demonstrate the value Clojure capabilities in an embedded system."

+Elena's skepticism gave way to curiosity.
+"You've got it running on real hardware?
+Not just simulations?"

+"Blinking LEDs and sampling sensors," Alex confirmed.
+"But with this foundation, and more Clojure functions implemented in C++, we can demonstrate the value of the approach in real-world scenarios.
+The full HAMTs can come later."

 "Show me," she demanded, opening her laptop right there, the glow of the screen illuminating her face in the dim museum light.

 Alex shook his head.
 "Not quite ready for that.
-The code works, ish, but it's ugly.
-I need to clean it up, document it properly.
-And I could really use some help from a real modern embedded C++ expert."
+The code works, but it's ugly as sin.
+I need to clean it up, document it properly."
+He hesitated.
+"And to be honest, I could use help from someone who really understands modern C++.
+The language has changed more in the last decade than in its previous thirty years."

+Elena raised an eyebrow.
+"Asking for help?
+That's... refreshingly humble for an American."

+"Seventy years teaches you the limits of your knowledge," Alex replied with a shrug.
+"It's less about pride and more about efficiency at my age."

-"Bummer!
-You're in Germany for how long?"
+"So you're in Germany for how long?"

-"Flying back Tuesday."
+"Flying back Tuesday.
+Just a short vacation."

 She looked almost offended.
 "And you weren't going to share this with anyone?
 Just fly home and, what, post it on GitHub with no context?"